alexa5381/project_kaggle/README.md

 ## Contents
 df_sex_unemployment_rates.csv:
-Contains unemployment rates disaggregated by gender (male/female).
+These are the unemployment rates by gender (male/female).

+df_unemployment_rates.csv:
+These are the unemployment rates by age groups

+Ages 16–17
+Ages 18–19
+Ages 20–24
+Ages 25–34
+Ages 35–44
+Ages 45–54
+Ages 55 and over